Enhancing the Safety of Medical Vision-Language Models by Synthetic Demonstrations: Limitations

 \section{Limitations}

 While our method demonstrates promising results in enhancing Med-VLM safety using synthetic demonstrations, several limitations remain.
 (1) Although synthetic H-R and B-A demonstrations are designed to approximate realistic clinical scenarios, they may not fully capture the nuanced reasoning patterns of human clinicians, especially in edge cases.
 This may limit their generalization to highly specialized queries or novel modalities not seen during generation.
-(2) Our current approach relies heavily on the quality and alignment of the underlying LLMs to generate demonstrations.
+(2) Our evaluated queries are clear and short.
+Real-world deployment in clinical settings may involve a wider distribution of ambiguous queries that require further robustness validation.
+(3) Our current approach relies on the quality of LLM-generated demonstrations.
 Any biases or inconsistencies in these models could propagate into the demonstrations, potentially compromising performance.
-Future work needs to consider how to filter out the noisy demonstrations.
-(3) While we evaluated our approach under a controlled benchmark with known harmful and benign queries, real-world deployment in clinical settings may involve a wider distribution of ambiguous queries that require further robustness validation.
+Future work needs to consider how to filter out the noisy and biased demonstrations.